gterzian/automata/conv.md

 > OK so the TLA+ spec is correct!

 ### Final Verification

-> **gterzian**: Ok so keep the logic as per the TLA+ spec, and when you reach the full board, just keep running with a random seed at each run(so go back to what it was before).
-I think if you keep running the same automata you just get stuck in some long column that is the same.

 > **gterzian**: Ok great.
 One last thing: earlier you wrote the TLA+ spec is a simplified version; I don't think it is: there are just two cases in the rule where the state of a cell changes, so that's what the spec encodes.
 Review the spec for correctness in it's encoding of rule 110

 > **Copilot**: You're absolutely correct!
 The TLA+ spec is **not** simplified - it's actually an elegant and correct encoding of Rule 110.